Neil Robertson: 2017–2021

-Robertson started the 201920 season as world number four, but due to technical issues linked with a flight, he was not able to defend his title at the opening ranking tournament of the season, the Riga Masters.
+Robertson started the 2019–20 season as world number four, but due to technical issues linked with a flight, he was not able to defend his title at the opening ranking tournament of the season, the Riga Masters.
 He made it to the semi-finals at the non-ranking Shanghai Masters, but was beaten 6–10 by O'Sullivan.
-In October 2019, Robertson forfeited his place at the 2019 World Open qualifiers after mistakenly setting his Satnav to Barnsley, Gloucestershire instead of the Barnsley Metrodome in Yorkshire, 170 miles away.
+In October 2019, Robertson forfeited his place at the 2019 World Open qualifiers after mistakenly setting his sat-nav to Barnsley, Gloucestershire, instead of the Barnsley Metrodome in Yorkshire, 170 miles away.
 In November, Robertson won the invitational Champion of Champions for the second time by edging out Trump 10–9 in the final.
 Robertson hit five centuries during the match, including a 137 break in the final frame.
-After the match Robertson said "It is the best match I have ever been involved in."
+After the match, Robertson said: "It is the best match I have ever been involved in."

 At the 2020 Masters, he was eliminated in the first round by Maguire 5–6 despite leading 5–1.
 After the Masters, he reached three consecutive ranking finals: the European Masters, German Masters and the World Grand Prix.
 He won the European Masters, whitewashing Zhou Yuelong 9–0, and the World Grand Prix by defeating Dott 10–8.
 He made five centuries against Dott in the final to help secure his 18th ranking title win.
-At the German Masters, he fell short to world number one Trump with a 6–9 defeat.
-Robertson entered the 2020 World Championship as world number two, but lost in the quarter-finals 713 to Selby.
+At the German Masters, he suffered a 6–9 defeat to Trump.
+Robertson entered the 2020 World Championship as world number two, but lost in the quarter-finals 7–13 to Selby.

-In the first half of the 202021 season, Robertson was the runner up at the English Open, losing 8–9 to Trump, and the Champion of Champions, where he was beaten by Allen 6–10.
+In the 2020–21 season, Robertson was the runner up at the English Open, losing 8–9 to Trump, and the Champion of Champions, where he was beaten by Allen 6–10.
 In December, he won his third UK Championship title, defeating Trump 10–9 in the final.
 Robertson became the fifth player to win the triple crown event at least three times.
 He also scored 13 centuries during the tournament, a record for a single UK Championship.
 At the beginning of 2021 he suffered a 5–6 first-round exit at the Masters to Yan Bingtao, but in March he won the Tour Championship, securing a 10–4 victory against O'Sullivan in the final.
-O'Sullivan praised Robertson's performance saying "I've never seen anyone play as well as that."
+O'Sullivan praised Robertson's performance saying: "I've never seen anyone play as well as that."
 He was a quarter-finalist three other times throughout the season, in the European Masters, the Players Championship, and again in the 2021 World Championship, where Kyren Wilson knocked him out of the tournament 813.